cigroup-ol/windml/doc/gettingstarted.rst

 Installation
 ------------

-Before the installation of windML you have to make sure that all needed dependencies are installed.
-The current dependencies are: Python >= 2.7, sklearn,numpy, scipy, matplotlib, basemap, PIL, libjpeg-dev libfreetype6-dev.
+Before the installation of windML you have to make sure that all needed _dependencies are installed.

 In order to install windML, you have to check out a working copy of our stable branch in our development repository. ::